bradkav/verne/README.md

 | 7		  | Al		|
 | 8		  | O (Atmos.) |
 | 9	      | N (Atmos.) |

+In addition, we calculate the form factor corrections for Lead and Copper, as these are required in calculating the shielding effects.

 ### Coordinate systems